Enrique1003/CyberSecurity/README.md

 Only the jump box proviner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 5061 port, Kibana, 20.81.160.43

-Machines within the network can only be accessed by jump box provisioner.
+Machines within the network can only be accessed by the jump box provisioner.
 - My host machine was allowed access to the ELK VM. (host public ip:184.103.201.201)

 A summary of the access policies in place can be found in the table below.